 About 30 million adults in the United States experience chronic joint pain.
-If joint pain or stiffness prevents you from enjoying life to its fullest, the pain management physicians at NovaSpine Pain Institute in Sun City West, Sun City, and Gilbert, Arizona, can help.
+If joint pain or stiffness prevents you from enjoying life to its fullest, the pain management physicians at NovaSpine Pain Institute in Sun City West, Sun City, Gilbert, and Glendale, Arizona, can help.
 They offer shoulder, hip, elbow, and knee injections that reduce inflammation, speed up healing, ease pain, and restore the quality of your life.
 Schedule an appointment with NovaSpine Pain Institute by phone or use the online contact form to learn more about your joint injection options.

 Joint injections are minimally invasive procedures in which your doctor injects medications into or near your joints to reduce inflammation, ease chronic pain, and speed up healing.
 The injections are in-office procedures that treat the source of pain directly or block pain pathways.